The national income of a country means the sum total of incomes earned by the citizens of that country during a given period, over a year.

 Whether a good is a final good or an intermediate good depends on its use.
 For example; milk used by a sweet maker is an intermediate good but when it is used by the consumer it becomes a final good.

-Why do we measure Final goods only
+Why do we measure Final goods only?

 Intermediate goods are not included in the calculation of national income.
-Only final goods are included in the calculation of national income because value of intermediate goods is already included in the value of final goods.
+Only final goods are included in the calculation of national income because the value of intermediate goods is already included in the value of final goods.
 If it is included in national income it will lead to the problem of double counting.

 Gross Value Added

-Total Value of goods and services produced by different Sectors of Economy minus the value of intermediate goods.
+Total Value of goods and services produced by different Sectors of the Economy minus the value of intermediate goods.

 Suppose a farmer produces cotton worth Rs 500 and sells it to the cloth mill.
 The cloth mill produces cloth worth Rs.
 1,500.
 (Say produces 300 metres of cloth and the market price of cloth is